xr1337/Tasky-Landing-Page/_pages/privacypolicy.md

    - We may update this Privacy Policy from time to time.
 Any changes will be posted within the app, and the updated policy will be effective immediately.

 **8. Contact Us**
-   - If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+   - If you have any questions about this Privacy Policy, please contact us at me@sufiyanyasa.com.

 By using Tasky, you agree to this Privacy Policy.
 If you do not agree, please do not use the app.